 Time for another post in our easy house cleaning tips and tricks series.
 We have a huge dry erase board in our home and we love it – really, our kids love it!

 They love it so much that we have been left with what seems like smudges and marks that never come off.
 No paper towel or dry erase eraser would make the smudges come out.

 Honestly, they seemed to make them worse.

 After trying several different ideas, I want to show you how to clean dry erase board with very little effort (and you’ll love the end result).

 I have tried two different methods but you probably already have the items needed laying around the house.
 No need to buy tons of cleaning products or special board cleaners.

 Are you ready?
-Let’s get some sparkling clean boards!
+Let’s learn how to clean whiteboard without harsh chemicals and get some sparkling clean boards!

 1. Use a Fabric Softener Sheet